aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 **Benefits**

 * **Granular scaling**.
 A micro function can benefit from the [Lambda scaling model](https://docs.aws.amazon.com/lambda/latest/dg/invocation-scaling.html){target="_blank"} to scale differently depending on each part of your application.
 Concurrency controls and provisioned concurrency can also be used at a granular level for capacity management.
 * **Discoverability**.
 Micro functions are easier do visualize when using distributed tracing.
-Their automated architectures can be self-explanatory if each function is named to the purpose it serves from a business context.
+Their high-level architectures can be self-explanatory, and complexity is highly visible — assuming each function is named to the business purpose it serves.
 * **Package size**.
 An independent function can be significant smaller (KB vs MB) depending on external dependencies it require to perform its purpose.
 Conversely, a monolithic approach can benefit from [Lambda Layers](https://docs.aws.amazon.com/lambda/latest/dg/invocation-layers.html){target="_blank"} to optimize builds for external dependencies.

 **Downsides**

 * **Upfront investment**.
 Python ecosystem doesn't use a bundler.
 This means you need a custom build tooling to ensure each function only has what it needs.
 External dependencies using C extensions must be built using [Amazon Linux runtime](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html){target="_blank"} for Lambda runtime compatibility reasons.
 * **Harder to share code**.
 Shared code must be carefully evaluated to avoid unnecessary deployments when that changes.
-Equally, if shared code isn't a library, you need your building tool to coordinate copying them over to each code artifact prior to deployment.
-This leads to additional IDE, your preferred terminal and Python settings to ensure code is discoverable, testable, and that linters understand them.
+Equally, if shared code isn't a library, your development, building, deployment tooling need to accommodate the distinct layout.
 * **Slower safe deployments**.
-Safe deployments of multiple functions require coordination, by default AWS CodeDeploy deploys and verifies each function sequentially.
-This can increase lead time substantially (minutes to hours) depending on the number of functions and the deployment strategy you choose.
-You can mitigate it by enabling safe deployments in selected environments - pre-prod, prod - and carefully analyzing the risk profile of a deployment.
-In either approaches, automated testing and operational reviews are essential to stability.
+Safely deploying multiple functions require coordination — AWS CodeDeploy deploys and verifies each function sequentially.
+This increases lead time substantially (minutes to hours) depending on the deployment strategy you choose.
+You can mitigate it by selectively enabling it in prod-like environments only, and where the risk profile is applicable.
+    - Automated testing, operational and security reviews are essential to stability in either approaches.

 ## Testing your code